RibbonCommunications/webrtc-anonymous-js-sdk/docs/ribbon-webrtc-doc.md

 ### setCredentials

 Provides a bearerAccessToken to any backend services that the SDK instance deals with.
 The bearerAccessToken provided establishes what can be accessed by the SDK.
+The bearerAccessToken can be set again after subscription as long as the subscribed username is passed with the updated bearerAccessToken.

 #### Parameters